daniel-ilett/blog/_drafts/2020-01-01-tut4-4-portal-momentum.md

 ---
 layout: post
 title: Portals | Part 4 - Portal Momentum
-subtitle:
+subtitle: Hole in the wall!
 bigimg: /img/tut4/part4-pbody-portal.jpg
 hdrimg: /img/tut4/part4-banner.jpg
 gh-repo: daniel-ilett/shaders-portal
 gh-badge: [star, fork, follow]
 tags: [unity, shaders, portals, physics, momentum]
 nice-slug: Portal Momentum
-date: 2019-12-28
+date: 2020-01-03
 idnum: 34

+part-label: 4
+series-name: Portals
 ---

 What happens when an object travels through a portal?
 There are tons of videos and articles online discussing the conservation of momentum when portals are in operation.
-Some common thought experiments include "what happens if a portal moves into another portal" or "what happens when a portal crushes an object", but it's simpler to resirict things to non-moving portals - as games often do.
+Some common thought experiments include "what happens if a portal moves into another portal" or "what happens when a portal crushes an object", but it's simpler to restrict things to non-moving portals - as games often do.
 It's easier to design around a smaller possibility space so there's fewer cases to program.
 Thus, the portals in our universe can't move, and the only momentum we must consider is that of the object travelling through the portal.

 # Breaking the Law